-Small Animal Ultrasound
+Small Animal Abdominal Ultrasound

-Fee: $4,800 (lodging and meals included)*
+Fee: $5,100 (lodging and meals included)*

 32 CE credit hours (RACE approved)

-* Prices increase after April 1, 2018.
+* Prices increase after March 31, 2019.

 Due to popular demand, we’re offering two courses running concurrently, covering the same material.
 When you register, please indicate your preferred course:

-Group 1: Sunday – Wednesday
+- Group 1: Sunday – Wednesday

-Group 2: Monday – Friday
+- Group 2: Monday – Friday

 Imagine spending an entire week learning all you want to know about abdominal ultrasound, with training by internationally-renowned, ACVR boarded radiologists with a passion for teaching.
 Designed for beginners through advanced learners, this course provides a solid foundation for exploring and mastering the fundamentals of abdominal diagnostic ultrasound in dogs and cats.
-We’ll present didactic material in a friendly and engaging atmosphere to encourage your interaction.
-Our small group setting means you’ll receive unparalleled hands-on scanning time of focused objectives as well as tailored instruction addressing your specific needs and goals.
+Instructors will present didactic material in a friendly and engaging atmosphere to encourage your interaction.
+The small group setting means you’ll receive unparalleled hands-on scanning time of focused objectives as well as tailored instruction addressing your specific needs and goals.

 “We have been teaching this course together for a number of years and we believe we have the best course in small animal abdominal ultrasound in the world.
 Come and be a part of this experience and take advantage of this tremendous opportunity.”